ecotaxa/uvpec/README.md

 Toolbox to train automatic classification models for UVP6 images.

+For smooth operation of the toolbox, the toolbox python package must be installed and the toolbox git repository cloned.

 ### How to install the package ?

 First, you need to make sure that you have the two python libraries `setuptools` and `cython` installed on your computer.
 If you do not have them, run `pip3 install --user setuptools cython`